Low-Density Graph Codes for slow fading Relay Channels: Outage Probability Analysis

-The outage probability is obtained by integrating the joint probability distribution $p(\alpha_{12},\alpha_{21}, \alpha_{1d}, \alpha_{2d})$ over the volume defined by $E_o$.
-Just as for the Gaussian modulation, there is only one free parameter $\beta$ because R and $\gamma$ are fixed by the protocol and the physical environment.
+Just as for the Gaussian modulation, there is only one free parameter $\beta$ because $R$ and $\gamma$ are fixed by the protocol and the physical environment.
 Hence, given R and $\gamma$, one can optimize the value of $\beta$.
 For example, notice that for a low-SNR interuser channel, the outage probability improves while taking $\beta$ smaller than $0.5$ due to the enhanced protection of the source-relay channel.
 On the other hand, a $\beta$ smaller than $0.5$ results in lower achievable coding rates, as proved in Corollary \ref{cor: outage}.
 The optimization of $\beta$, as already undertaken in \cite{hunter2006oac} for Gaussian modulations, is not within the subject of this paper.